By Patrick Kincaid

 Then it’s over, and the continuity announcer tells you it’s time to head for Tannochbrae in the 1920s and another episode of Dr Finlay’s Casebook (1962-1971).

 Is anything more unchanging than Sunday night TV?
-For fifty years it has been founded on ‘sentimental longing or wistful affection for a period in the past’—i.e., nostalgia.
-Anyone over fifty who watched Dr Finlay that night would have been transported to the pleasant idyll of their childhood or young adulthood, a simpler time of life before they were burderned with responsibilities.
+For fifty years it's been founded on ‘sentimental longing or wistful affection for a period in the past’—i.e., nostalgia.
+Anyone over 50 watching Dr Finlay that night would have been transported to the pleasant idyll of their childhood or young adulthood, a time before they were burderned with responsibilities.
 And perhaps their children and grandchildren, if they weren't doing something else, would have been caught up in the exoticism of a time before innovations in communications spread communities thin.